franklinchou/quandl-libor/README.md

 # quandl-libor
-Get LIBOR (and other metrics) from Quandl
+Get US Treasury Yield Curves (and other metrics) from Quandl.
+Deployed as a function via AWS lambda.

 ## Build